lightstep/sn-collector/docs/remote-management.md

 ### Connecting to Cloud Observability

-By default, most default configuration files in release packages will be configured for opAMP.
-A ][special API Key](https://docs.lightstep.com/docs/create-and-manage-api-keys) is needed to connect to Cloud Observability's opAMP service.
+By default, most default configuration files in release packages will be configured for opAMP.  [special API Key](https://docs.lightstep.com/docs/create-and-manage-api-keys) is needed to connect to Cloud Observability's opAMP service.

 The extension is configured via the `opamp` key under `extensions`.
 Below is an example: